Lowchen Dog Price Explained

 Disclaimer

-Thinking of owning a Lowchen and would like to know the Lowchen dog price?
+Are you considering owning a Lowchen and would like to know its price?
 They’re so rare that Lowchen dogs are among the most expensive dog breeds in the world.

 The starting price of a Lowchen begins at $4000 and can go up to $8000.

-While their companionship is priceless, there are tangible costs that come along with bringing home a new Lowchen dog or puppy.
-Here is what we have learned about Lowchen price and what affects their price.
-We would like to share it with you.
+While their companionship is priceless, there are tangible costs associated with bringing home a new Lowchen dog or puppy.
+We have learned what affects Lowchen’s price and want to share it with you.

 Lowchen Dog Breed Information

 The Lowchen originated in the Pre-Renaissance period in the Mediterranean or Germany more than 400 years ago.
-He was groomed to look like a little lion dog (his name literally means “little lion” in German or in French is called the le petit chien lion) and used as a comforter and foot warmer by the ladies in the court.
+He was groomed to look like a little lion dog (his name means “little lion” in German or French, called the le petit chien lion) and used as a comforter and foot warmer by the ladies in the court.
 The exposed skin helped to stop infestation and matting.

 He’s a lively, positive, outgoing dog and is a great companion because he’s also quite affectionate.
-He can be any colour or combination of colours.
+He can be any color or combination of colors.
 He performs well in the agility and obedience trials.

-The way he’s trimmed is by clipping his hindquarters very close to his skin, leaving his forequarters natural, leaving the hair on the ankles and clipping the tail except for a plume on his base.
+He’s trimmed by clipping his hindquarters very close to his skin, leaving his forequarters natural, leaving the hair on the ankles, and clipping the tail except for a plume on his base.
 He needs daily exercise.

-He needs brushing once a week to stop matting and his coat must be trimmed every two months.
-Owing to the way his coat is trimmed this dog breed is often called the lion dog.
+He needs brushing once a week to prevent matting, and his coat must be trimmed every two months.
+Owing to the way his coat is trimmed, this dog breed is often called the lion dog.
 He’s 12 – 14 inches in height.

-The hair on the Lowchens is long, dense, and soft to the touch.
-Lowchens are active, friendly, loving, and playful dogs.
-They are willing to please and responsive to commands and are devoted to their family.
+The Lowchens’ hair is long, dense, and soft to the touch.
+They are active, friendly, loving, and playful dogs.
+They are willing to please, responsive to commands, and devoted to their family.

 Lowchen Dog Price